raganwald/raganwald.github.com/_posts/2016-09-25-avian-technology.md

 [^pseudonyms]: All names are pseudonyms, of course, and some other details have been fictionalized.

-"Do you know a programmer named Richard Byrd?"
-Everyone at LeMond knew Richard.
+"Do you know a programmer named Rijkert Byrd?"
+Everyone at LeMond knew Rijkert.
 So yes I did.

-"Then tell me: What do you think about Richard?
+"Then tell me: What do you think about Rijkert?
 Be as specific as possible."
 I felt a yawning chasm open up under my feet, and my sixth, seventh, and eighth senses were all screaming that this question was a trap.

 I took a long sip from my water to buy myself time, composed my emotions, and decided, as usual, to be truthful.
-But Richard's story was far from simple.
+But Rijkert's story was far from simple.

 ### lemond